nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

+### Select Command
+* We plan on updating select command such that it can select a range of people.
+For example, `select 5-10` will select the 5th to 10th persons.

 ### Find Command
 * We plan on adding functionality for partial matches for phone number, address, and email, following the same format as the current partial name search.
 * In the future, we will also implement finding by multiple attributes rather than just one.